tsinghua-fib-lab/NPDiff/README.md

 ## Model Training

 We provide the scripts under the folder `./scripts/`.
-You can train NPDiff(CSDI) with the MobileBJ dataset as the following examples:
+You can train NPDiff with the MobileBJ dataset as the following examples:

 ```bash
 python main.py --batch_size 8 --device "cuda:2" --Num_Comp 0 --Lambda 0.5 --model "CSDI" --target_dim 672 --history_len 12 --predict_len 12 --data_name "MobileBJ"